AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/guidelines-best-practices-content-transfer-tool.md

 ---
-title: Guideline and  Best Practices for using Content Transfer Tool
+title: Guidelines and  Best Practices for using Content Transfer Tool
-description: Guideline and  Best Practices for using Content Transfer Tool
+description: Guidelines and  Best Practices for using Content Transfer Tool
 ---

-# Guideline and  Best Practices for using Content Transfer Tool {#guidelines}
+# Guidelines and  Best Practices for using Content Transfer Tool {#guidelines}

 ## Guidelines and Best Practices {#best-practices}